Fre-Fentaw27/TimeSeries_Forecasting_for_PortfolioManagement_Optimization/README.md

 ## Objective

 Develop and compare forecasting models (ARIMA/SARIMA and LSTM) to predict future prices of TSLA, BND, and SPY using historical data from 2015-2023, evaluating performance on 2024-2025 test data.

+### Task 3: Optimize Portfolio Based on Forecast

+This part of the project focuses on applying modern portfolio theory to optimize an investment portfolio.
+The primary goal is to determine the ideal asset allocation (the **weights**) for a portfolio of assets based on their historical performance and a specific forecast for one of the assets.
+We use **PyPortfolioOpt**, a powerful Python library, for this task.

+#### 1. Data Preparation and Alignment

+The initial step involves combining historical price data for a bond ETF (**BND**) and a market index ETF (**SPY**) with a forecasted return series for **TSLA**.
+A crucial part of this step is ensuring that all data is correctly **aligned by date**.
+Misaligned data can lead to a **singular covariance matrix**, which will cause the optimization to fail.
+The code addresses this by concatenating the return series into a single, clean DataFrame.

+#### 2. Calculating Expected Returns ($\mu$) and Covariance Matrix ($\Sigma$)

+Two fundamental inputs for portfolio optimization are:

+- **Expected Annual Returns ($\mu$)**: The projected return for each asset over a year.
+- **Covariance Matrix ($\Sigma$)**: A matrix that measures how the returns of each asset move in relation to one another.

+We calculate these using PyPortfolioOpt's built-in functions, `mean_historical_return` and `sample_cov`.
+To prevent numerical instability and solver errors, the covariance matrix is **regularized** by adding a small positive value to its diagonal.
+This ensures the matrix is **positive definite**, a requirement for the optimization.

+#### 3. Portfolio Optimization

+With the expected returns and covariance matrix, we use PyPortfolioOpt's `EfficientFrontier` class to solve two classic optimization problems:

+- **Maximum Sharpe Ratio Portfolio**: This portfolio aims to maximize the return per unit of risk, identifying the most efficient allocation on the frontier.
+- **Minimum Volatility Portfolio**: This portfolio aims to minimize the overall risk (volatility) of the portfolio.

+#### 4. Plotting the Efficient Frontier

+The **efficient frontier** is a graph that shows the set of optimal portfolios that provide the highest expected return for a given level of risk.
+The code plots this curve, marking the location of the **Max Sharpe** and **Min Volatility** portfolios.
+This visualization helps in understanding the trade-off between risk and return and provides a visual representation of the optimal portfolios.

+#### 5. Summarizing Results

+Finally, the optimal weights for both the Max Sharpe and Min Volatility portfolios are printed.
+These weights represent the percentage of the total portfolio value that should be allocated to each asset to achieve the desired optimization goal.
+EOF